schmidtchristoph/reach/README.md

 - install the "devtools" package first, then use devtools::install_github("schmidtchristoph/reach/reach")

-- download the binary package (OS X), then run on the command line: R CMD INSTALL reach_0.2.4.tgz
+- download the source package, then run on the command line: R CMD INSTALL /path/to/reach_0.2.4.tar.gz

-- download the source package, then run on the command line: R CMD INSTALL reach_0.2.4.tar.gz
+- download the binary package (OS X), then run on the command line: R CMD INSTALL /path/to/reach_0.2.4.tgz

 - install the "devtools" package first, clone the repository, then use devtools::install("path/to/repository/reach")